awsmin/wp-job-openings/README.md

 * Fixed: Application form issue with in-app browsers.
 * Improved: Job listing filters UI.
 * Other minor bug fixes and style improvements.

-**V 3.1.0 - 2021-12-22**
-* Added: Option to enable plugin-based form styles (Settings > Form > General > Form Style).
-Job listing and detail page templates need to be updated if overridden in the theme.
-* Fixed: Warnings in job archive pages.
-* Fixed: Notifications translations not working with Polylang plugin.
-* Dev: Hook to customize the wrapping element class for the job listing and detail page.
-* Code improvements.

 View complete Changelog in [CHANGELOG.MD](https://github.com/awsmin/wp-job-openings/blob/master/CHANGELOG.md)